-This article is part of a series derived from our most recent Algo Boot Camp, in which we developed a strategy for harvesting risk premia.
+This risk premia post is part of a series derived from one of our recent Bootcamps, in which we developed a strategy for harvesting risk premia.
 We have allocated proprietary capital to the strategy, and many of our members are trading it too.

-In our Boot Camps we develop trading strategies in collaboration with the Robot Wealth community over an 8 week period.
-The Boot Camp format is proving incredibly useful for teaching our members how to research, develop, think about the markets and execute real trading strategies.
+In our Bootcamps we develop trading strategies in collaboration with the Robot Wealth community over a 6-week period.
+The Bootcamp format is proving incredibly useful for teaching our members how to research, develop, think about the markets and execute real trading strategies.
 They get to watch us do it every step of the way, and watch every decision we make.

-In our next Boot Camp, we’ll be developing a portfolio of active FX strategies.
-Find out more about Robot Wealth’s Algo Boot Camps, including how you can be a part of the next one, here.
+In our next Bootcamp, we’ll be using machine learning tools and techniques to build live trading strategies.
+Find out more about our Algo Bootcamps, including how you can be a part of the next one, here.

 Investing: the easiest game in town?